 My Approach to Helping

 If you or a loved one is stuck in the same old patterns, has maybe tried therapy or refuses to engage, let a horse help you out.
+We use experiential activities in the office and with horses.
 One or more horses, an equine professional, and a licensed clinical social worker will work with you to create new neural pathways in your brain.
 A connected, authentic relationship is the focus of our work in equine assisted psychotherapy.
 Horses live in the present.
 They don't care about yesterday or tomorrow only what is going on right now.
 Horses provide us immediate feedback and demonstrate how to address incoming stressors through the ability to regulate their emotions.
 Humans get stuck in a loop sometimes thinking over and over about what happened or what could happen.
 We use trauma-informed practices and involve participants with drumming, mindfulness meditation, and collaborative problem-solving.

 More Info About My Practice

-Our primary focus is on ages 12-30, families and co-parents.
-The age range we work with reflects our approach grounded in the developing brain.
+Our primary focus is on ages 12 and up, families and co-parents.
 Teens and young adults have particular struggles with decision making.
 Healing and growing with skills in connection facilitates preparation to meet your goals for living.
-We also provide thorough individual and group sessions for healing professionals addressing compassion fatigue and secondary trauma.
+We also provide support through individual and group sessions for healing professionals addressing compassion fatigue and secondary trauma.
 Workshops for the general public are provided monthly as well.

 My Role as a Therapist